 |Fujifilm X-T1« »||APS-C||16.0||4896||3264||1080/60p||-||-||-||-||Fujifilm X-T1|

 Many modern cameras cannot only take still pictures, but also record videos.
 The X-T2 indeed provides for movie recording, while the 5D does not.
 The highest resolution format that the X-T2 can use is 4K/30p.

 Feature comparison: Canon 5D vs Fujifilm X-T2

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X-T2 has an electronic viewfinder (2360k dots), while the 5D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the X-T2 offers a wider field of view (100%) than the one in the 5D (96%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the X-T2 has a higher magnification (0.77x vs 0.71x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 5D and Fujifilm X-T2 along with similar information for a selection of comparators.